Gray Area - Superradiance, The Thinking Ocean

 Investigating the intelligence of the universe, and our place in the evolving landscape of minds.

-Exploring cognition and intelligence across biological, technological, planetary, and cosmic scales, across diverse substrates and collectives.
+Rethinking cognition and intelligence through a more-than-human lens; across biological, technological, planetary, and cosmic scales.

 Challenging the boundaries of self, biology, geology, and technology, contemplating the whole planet as a living cyber-organism which exists across space and time.